theonlychase/personal-site-new/content/blog/use-inject-script.md

 ---

 A few years ago when I created this site, I setup <a href="https://www.emailjs.com/" target="_blank">EmailJS</a> for handling the contact form.
 It's pretty simple to setup and use.
-For performance reasons, I didn't want to install the package.
-I got some inspiration from the <a href="https://qwik.dev/" target="_blank">Qwik</a> framework to load and inject the script upon user action.
-To handle that, I created a composable.
+For performance reasons, I didn't want to install the package, so I decided to create a composable to load it dynamically on submit.

 ### useInjectScript Composable